Skip to main content

 Bringing pupils, staff and the community together in a modern and sustainable building

-The replacement Woodmill and St Columba’s RC High School inspires exceptional learning and nurtures future talent in a building set to be UK’s largest Passivhaus education building.
+The UK’s largest Passivhaus education building, Woodmill and St Columba’s RC High School inspires exceptional learning and nurtures future talent.
 Sitting within the Dunfermline Learning Campus masterplan, the building brings together two schools, Woodmill High School and St Columba’s RC High School, into one building, but operationally separate and retaining their own identities.
 This 26,666 m2 building prioritises and supports pupil and staff wellbeing, offering a stimulating, safe and secure environment to learn and teach within.

 People focused and community driven, this innovative building is fully accessible to not only pupils, teachers and parents, but to the wider community and is a great asset to the area.